Connecting an HTTP service

 PingOne Authorize manages the authentication process as follows:

-1. PingOne Authorize requests an access token from the external service by sending client credentials, including any scopes, in a POST request to the authorization server’s token endpoint.
+PingOne Authorize requests an access token for the external service by sending client credentials, including any scopes, in a POST request to the authorization server’s token endpoint.
 Credentials are sent in the request body.

-2. The authorization server validates the client credentials and provides an access token, which PingOne Authorize caches and refreshes automatically.
+The authorization server validates the client credentials and provides an access token, which PingOne Authorize caches.
+When the external service no longer accepts this token, PingOne Authorize reuses the client credentials to obtain a new one.

 Before you configure the following settings, add an attribute that stores the client secret.
 You can also add attributes that store other client credentials.